TiagoPortfolio/eslint-plugin-import/docs/rules/no-unused-modules.md

 Reports:
   - modules without any exports
-  - individual exports not being statically `import`ed or `require`ed from other modules in the same project
+  - individual exports not being statically `import`ed or `require`d from other modules in the same project
   - dynamic imports are supported if argument is a literal string